BoboDance/RL-Homework/Challenge_2/README.md

 ![pendulum](./Supplementary/pendulum.gif)

 #### CartpoleSwingShort-v0
 For the cartpole swingup, we achieve a "propeller policy" for which the cart stays inside the boundaries of the track and spins the pole in circles.
-Using this strategy, the policy gets an average reward of **????**.

 We achieve a total reward of `10385.86 +/- 264.80` evaluated over 100 episodes with a maximum episode length of 10k steps.
 The policy was obtained in `episode 56` during training.